Dharmaguptaka Vinaya

 Nissaggiya Pācittiya 16

-If sick bhikkhunīs store medicine: ghee, oil, butter, honey, or sugar, they may eat it and keep it overnight, and may take it up to seven days.
+If sick bhikkhunīs keep medicine: ghee, oil, butter, honey, or sugar, they may eat it and keep it overnight, and may take it up to seven days.
 If they take it longer than seven days, it’s a nissaggiya pācittiya.

 Nissaggiya Pācittiya 17